It’s time to cut out pesky writing errors

 We’ve cited 8 (eight) different writing mistakes that people shouldn’t make in this post.

 We don’t know why they do it — it’s not as if you’d normally repeat yourself in other contexts, right (correct)?
 Suffice it to say that this is completely superfluous and should always be avoided.

 Well, there you go … our list of top content pet peeves.
 We feel a lot better having gotten that off of our chests and hope that you enjoyed reading about what really bugs us.
-We’ll do our best to always avoid these issues in our writing and we certainly hope that you’ll do us a solid and extend us the same courtesy. 🙂
+Of course this list isn’t exhaustive.
+Poor writing also includes grammar mistakes, bad word choices, misusing verb forms, and a plethora of other issues.
+We’ll do our best to always avoid these issues in our writing and we hope you do the same!

 If you want to learn more about subject verb agreement, coordinating conjunction, or just generally avoid any grammatical errors, make sure to download our Grammar Guide for Busy People.